demisto/content/Packs/DevSecOps/Integrations/GitLab/README.md

 ### gitlab-artifact-get
 ***
-Get artifact from given artifact path corresponding to job ID given.
+Gets an artifact from a given artifact path, corresponding to a given job ID.

 #### Base Command